maqqbu/maqqbu.github.io/_pages/about.md

 </div> -->

 <div style="text-align: justify">
-Hi, I'm a Ph.D. student in the <a href="https://www.bu.edu/eng/departments/ece/">Department of Electrical and Computer Engineering</a>  at Boston University under the supervision of Prof. <a href="https://sites.bu.edu/aolshevsky/">Alex Olshevsky</a>.
+Hi, I'm a Ph.D. student in the <a href="https://www.bu.edu/eng/departments/ece/">Department of Electrical and Computer Engineering</a>  at Boston University.
+My advisor is Prof. <a href="https://sites.bu.edu/aolshevsky/">Alex Olshevsky</a>.
 I received my M.S. degree in Electrical Engineering from <a href="http://www.hit.edu.cn/">Harbin Institute of Technology (HIT)</a>, China, in 2017.
 I received my B.S. degree in Electrical Engineering from <a href="http://www.hit.edu.cn/">Harbin Institute of Technology (HIT)</a>, China, in 2014. <br /><br />
 </div>

 <div style="text-align: justify">